Faculty and Staff

 |College of Social Work|

-Assistant Professor Kristen Seay joined the faculty of the College of Social Work in 2014.
-Through her scholarship, Seay seeks to decrease child maltreatment, enhance parenting, and improve the well-being of vulnerable children and families.
-Seay is the principal investigator of a grant from the National Institute of General Medical Sciences (P20GM130420 7372) addressing social, emotional, and behavioral health and healthy lifestyle behaviors in preschool children.
-She is also the PI of a three-year grant funded by The Duke Endowment to develop a health and education information exchange platform.
-This database aims to improve child welfare case management and enhance the well-being of children in foster care across the state of South Carolina by increasing the accuracy and efficiency of health and educational record keeping.
-Seay is conducting research on child neglect and emotional maltreatment through a partnership with Children’s Trust of South Carolina through funding from the BlueCross® BlueShield® of South Carolina Foundation, an independent licensee of the Blue Cross and Blue Shield Association.
+Seay is the principal investigator of a grant from the National Institute of General Medical Sciences (P20GM130420 7372) addressing social, emotional, and behavioral health and healthy lifestyle behaviors in preschool children through a home-based parenting intervention.
+She is also the principal investigator of a three-year grant funded by The Duke Endowment to develop a web-based health and education information platform.
+The database aims to improve child welfare case management and enhance the well-being of children in foster care across South Carolina by increasing the accuracy and efficiency of health and educational record keeping.
+Seay is also conducting research on child neglect and emotional maltreatment through a partnership with Children’s Trust of South Carolina through funding from the BlueCross® BlueShield® of South Carolina Foundation, an independent licensee of the Blue Cross and Blue Shield Association.
+She is also the principal investigator on a project collaborating with the University of South Carolina Center for Child and Family Studies, which examines the role of social determinants in foster care entry and exit.
+The work is also funded by The Duke Endowment.

-She is the prior recipient of a National Research Service Award Pre-Doctoral Fellowship (F31DA034442, Seay, PI) from the National Institute on Drug Abuse, a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.
-Seay is on the Administrative Core for the Capstone Maltreatment Center: Center for Innovation in Child Maltreatment at Washington University in St. Louis (PI: Melissa Jonson-Reid) and an associate member of the College on Problems of Drug Dependence.
+Seay is a prior recipient of a National Research Service Award Pre-Doctoral Fellowship (F31DA034442, Seay, PI) from the National Institute on Drug Abuse, a Doris Duke Fellowship for the Promotion of Child Well-Being, and a Fahs-Beck Doctoral Dissertation Grant.
+She is on the Administrative Core for the Capstone Maltreatment Center: Center for Innovation in Child Maltreatment at Washington University in St. Louis (PI: Melissa Jonson-Reid) and an associate member of the College on Problems of Drug Dependence.